-- If the dataset already exists, changes to its security settings must be done directly by editing the dataset.
-After a dataset is created, changes to security settings in the dataflow (rowLevelSharingSource or rowLevelSecurityFilter) or recipe (Security Predicate) have no effect. - When sharing inheritance is enabled, you can set the security predicate to 'false' to block all users not covered by sharing.
-In fact, this predicate is the default when sharing is enabled on existing datasets.
+- After a dataset is created, changes to its security settings must be made by editing the dataset; changes to security settings in the dataflow (rowLevelSharingSource or rowLevelSecurityFilter) or recipe (Security Predicate) have no effect. - When sharing inheritance is enabled, you can set the security predicate to 'false' to block all users not covered by sharing.
+This predicate is the default when sharing is enabled on a datasets.